What is a poor credit score?

 Your credit score will naturally shift and fluctuate over time, based on how you handle your existing credit and the changing circumstances of your finances.

 Sudden temporary drops in your score are often nothing to worry about and even the most serious of mistakes are repairable with time.
-You can start making positive changes to your score today by following these simple steps.
+You can start making positive changes today by following these simple steps to building your credit score.